JonHertzig/practice-leadership-handbook/assent.rst

 People are intelligent and imaginative, and another way of showing respect to the audience is to give their intelligence and imagination the opportunity to embrace the idea more freely.

 So: provide them with concrete exemplars and illustrations of your idea, and allow them the pleasure of making the abstractions and connections and intuitive leaps between them all.
-This has the additional benefit of making those connections theirs - and now they are carrying your vision.
+This has the additional benefit of making those connections theirs --- and now they are carrying your vision.

 Open doors
 ===================

 There are innumerable ways to give people the way in they need.
-What they have in common is that (unlike trying to persuade them with facts or reasons) is that they allow people to take the step that you want them to.
+What they have in common (unlike trying to persuade them with facts or reasons) is that they allow people to take the step that you want them to.
 Some successful ways of opening these doors are:

-**Stories and narratives**, that can include examples of success, your own personal experience, stories about actual people, accounts of real-world problem situations or even commitments and promises (which can be a kind of story about the future).
-Human being respond to stories very strongly.
+**Stories and narratives** --- can include examples of success, your own personal experience, stories about actual people, accounts of real-world problem situations, or even commitments and promises (which can be a kind of story about the future).
+Human beings respond to stories very strongly.

-**Activities** - something that you get someone to do, or involve them in, in which your idea comes alive, and people act on the basis of your idea, so that they take it on for themselves in a safe space.
+**Activities** --- something that you get someone to do, or involve them in, in which your idea comes alive, and people act on the basis of your idea, so that they take it on for themselves in a safe space.
 This can be as simple as a game or a puzzle.
 It can be exceptionally effective, but it's also a difficult thing to do well.

-**Experiences** - if you could encapsulate an idea in an experience that leaves an impression on someone, what would it be?
+**Experiences** --- if you could encapsulate an idea in an experience that leaves an impression on someone, what would it be?
 Again, this can be very effective, but you need to be confident that you can pull it off successfully.

 ..  admonition:: Example from documentation practice